cybercampus-se/cybercampus-se.github.io/content/docs/thesis/open/25-01-hacking-smart-energy-gateways.md

 ---
-title: Hacking Smart Energy Gateways
+title: Hacking Raspberry Pi Compute Module
 description: The proliferation of Internet of Things (IoT) devices has introduced significant cybersecurity challenges.
-Among these devices, energy gateways like the CheckWatt CM10 play a pivotal role in energy metering and sensor data logging.
+Majority of these devices are manufactured by using well-known boards like Raspberry Pi Compute Module.
+The mainboard, Raspberry Pi Compute Module, play a pivotal role in functioning of the devices Such devices are used in critical infrastructures.
 Given their critical function, ensuring their security is paramount.
-This research aims to identify and exploit potential vulnerabilities in the CheckWatt CM10 to enhance its security posture.
+This research aims to identify and exploit potential vulnerabilities in the Raspberry Pi Compute Module to see the impact of the vulnerabilities.
+We will perform vulnerability research on a real device manufactured for energy metering as well as used in critical infrastructures.
 weight: 2
 bookFlatSection: true
 bookHidden: true
 draft: false
 ---

-# Hacking Smart Energy Gateways
+# Hacking Raspberry Pi Compute Module

 - **Thesis ID:** 25-01
-- **Research Proposal:** Analyzing and Exploiting IoT Vulnerabilities in the CheckWatt CM10 Energy Gateway
+- **Research Proposal:** Analyzing and Exploiting Vulnerabilities in the Raspberry Pi Compute Module

 ## Abstract

 The proliferation of Internet of Things (IoT) devices has introduced significant cybersecurity challenges.
-Among these devices, energy gateways like the CheckWatt CM10 play a pivotal role in energy metering and sensor data logging.
+Majority of these devices are manufactured by using well-known boards like Raspberry Pi Compute Module.
+The mainboard, Raspberry Pi Compute Module, play a pivotal role in functioning of the devices Such devices are used in critical infrastructures.
 Given their critical function, ensuring their security is paramount.
-This research aims to identify and exploit potential vulnerabilities in the CheckWatt CM10 to enhance its security posture.
+This research aims to identify and exploit potential vulnerabilities in the Raspberry Pi Compute Module to see the impact of the vulnerabilities.
+We will perform vulnerability research on a real device manufactured for energy metering as well as used in critical infrastructures.

 <details>
 <summary>Details</summary>

 ## 1. Background

-The CheckWatt CM10 is a DIN rail-mounted gateway designed for metering and sensor data logging, facilitating automatic control through communication with CheckWatt cloud services via LAN and/or an internal 4G modem.
+The energy metering device that we test is a DIN rail-mounted gateway designed for metering and sensor data logging, facilitating automatic control through communication with cloud services via LAN and/or an internal 4G modem.
 It supports various communication protocols, including Modbus RTU, Modbus TCP, MQTT, and IEC 60870-5-103, and interfaces with devices such as energy meters, solar PV inverters, and temperature sensors.

 ## 2. Problem Statement

-Despite its advanced features, the CheckWatt CM10, like many IoT devices, may harbor vulnerabilities that could be exploited by malicious actors, potentially compromising energy data integrity and user privacy.
+Despite its advanced features, the Raspberry Pi Compute Module, like many IoT devices, may harbor vulnerabilities that could be exploited by malicious actors, potentially compromising energy data integrity and user privacy.
 This research seeks to systematically identify and assess these vulnerabilities to bolster the device's security.

 ## 3. Objectives

-- **Primary Objective**: Identify and exploit potential security vulnerabilities in the CheckWatt CM10 energy gateway.
+- **Primary Objective**: Identify and exploit potential security vulnerabilities in the Raspberry Pi Compute Module on an energy gateway.

 - **Secondary Objectives**:
   - Analyze the device's hardware and software architecture.